 The Company is subject to the income and indirect tax laws of the U.S., its states and municipalities in which the Company has significant business operations.
 These tax laws are complex and subject to different interpretations by the taxpayer and the relevant governmental taxing authorities.
 The Company must make judgments and interpretations about the application of these inherently complex tax laws when determining the provision for income taxes and the expense for indirect taxes and must also make estimates about when certain items affect taxable income in the various tax jurisdictions.
 Disputes over interpretations of the tax laws may be settled with the taxing authority upon examination or audit.
-The Company periodically evaluates the likelihood of assessments in each taxing jurisdiction resulting from current and subsequent years' examinations, and unrecognized tax benefits related to potential losses that may arise from tax audits are established in accordance with the guidance on accounting for unrecognized tax benefits and incorporated into the amounts settled periodically with the Parent under Sharing Agreement.
+The Company periodically evaluates the likelihood of assessments in each taxing jurisdiction resulting from current and subsequent years' examinations, and unrecognized tax benefits related to potential losses that may arise from tax audits are established in accordance with relevant accounting guidance.
 Once established, unrecognized tax benefits are adjusted when there is more information available or when an event occurs requiring a change.

-As of June 30, 2018 the Company has not accrued any liabilities for unrecognized tax benefits in its statements of financial condition.
+As of December 31, 2018, the Company has not accrued any liabilities for unrecognized tax benefits in its financial statement.

-Tax Authority Examinations.
+Tax Authority Examinations

-The Company, through its inclusion in the return of the Parent, is under continuous examination by the Internal Revenue Service (the "IRS") and in certain states in which the Company has significant business operations, such as New York.
+The Company, through its inclusion in the return of the Parent, is under continuous examination by the Internal Revenue Service (the "IRS") and other tax authorities in certain states in which the Company has significant business operations, such as New York.
+The Company establishes a liability for unrecognized tax benefits, and associated interest, if applicable ("tax liabilities"), that it believes is adequate in relation to the potential for additional assessments.
+Once established, the Company adjusts such tax liabilities only when new information is available or when an event occurs necessitating a change.